History

 Sixth Form

-In addition, pupils complete one coursework essay of c.4,000 words.
-Topics include:
+In addition, pupils complete one coursework essay of c.4,000 words which covers a period of approximately 100 years.
+Pupils will have a choice of different topics which include:

-History is seen by leading universities as a strong subject: it keeps options open and can lead to a very wide variety of degree courses.
-Many pupils choose to study History at undergraduate level and the department has helped many pupils to go on to study the subject at Oxford, Cambridge and other Russell Group universities.
+History is seen by leading universities as a strong academic choice: it is intellectually rigorous, keeps options open, and can lead to a wide variety of degree courses.
+Every year, pupils go on to study History at undergraduate level, and the department provides support with applications to leading universities including Oxford and Cambridge.